Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Training Details of the Proxy Model

 \subsection{RL Stage}

-\paragraph{Final Reward Function.} The reward defined in Eq.~(\ref{eq:reward}) is a weighted sum of the inferential quality reward $R_{\text{inf}}$ and the calibration alignment reward $R_{\text{cal}}$, originally bounded in $[0,1]$.
-To stabilize optimization, we map the raw reward into the continuous interval $[-1,2]$ using a sigmoid-shaped transformation:
+\paragraph{Final Reward Function.} The reward defined in Eq.~(5) is a weighted sum of the inferential quality reward $R_{\text{inf}}$ and the calibration alignment reward $R_{\text{cal}}$, originally bounded in $[0,1]$.
+To stabilize optimization, we map the raw reward into the continuous interval $[-1,2]$ using a sigmoid-shaped transformation, which is defined as follows:

 where $\sigma(\cdot)$ denotes the sigmoid function and $\xi^\prime > 0$ is a scaling hyperparameter (set to $\xi^\prime=2$ in our experiments).
 Additionally, we introduce a penalty of $-3$ for syntactically invalid outputs, such as when the generated sequence does not contain the required \texttt{<PATH>} tag.